 Some of these options require either a family member/ friend or a response service to be able to respond when contacted by the control centre.

 Difficulty deciding what is the right equipment whatever your needs, telecare, smart technology for the home.
 Find out on the Which.co.uk 'Later Life Care' website.

 Assistive technology and how it could help someone with dementia.
-Advice and information provided by Alzheimer’s Society.
-Find out what is available and the best solution for your situation.
+The Alzheimer’s Society provide helpful information and advice to help you decide on the best solution for your situation.

 There are a number of free self care ‘apps’ you can download to your smartphone or tablet which can give you advice and help with a number of Health and Wellbeing issues?

 Visit the NHS ‘digital tools’ page, where you can see what is available, and download appropriate apps to your own device.

 Links to various organisations can be found in the Assistive Technology section in this Directory.